roadnarrows-robotics/roadnarrows-robotics.github.io/README.md

 ## RoadNarrows LLC

-RoadNarrows LLC (“RoadNarrows Robotics”) is a small robotics and intelligent systems company located in Loveland, Colorado.
-The company develops software platforms using artificial intelligence techniques for advanced robotics research applications, in particular, hybrid robot collaboration and manipulation in semi-unstructured environments.
-This includes vision, 3D sensing, sensor networks, neural networks, genetic algorithms, multi-agent cooperation, and parallel, distributed systems.
+RoadNarrows LLC (“RoadNarrows Robotics”) was a small robotics and intelligent systems company located in Loveland, Colorado.
+The company developed software platforms using artificial intelligence techniques for advanced robotics research applications, in particular, hybrid robot collaboration and manipulation in semi-unstructured environments.
+This included vision, 3D sensing, sensor networks, neural networks, genetic algorithms, multi-agent cooperation, and parallel, distributed systems.

-RoadNarrows sales division has distribution partnerships with several Swiss robotics companies, namely K-Team S.A., makers of the Khepera robot line, GCTronic S.A., manufacturer of the open-source epuck and the elisa robot, and Cyberbotics, creators of Webots software.
+RoadNarrows sales division had distribution partnerships with several Swiss robotics companies, namely K-Team S.A., makers of the Khepera robot line, GCTronic S.A., manufacturer of the open-source epuck and the elisa robot, and Cyberbotics, creators of Webots software.

 ### History

 RoadNarrows was founded by Robin D. Knight and Kim M. Wheeler in 2002.
 Ms. Wheeler was the CEO from January 2002 to January 2014.
 Mr. Knight was the CTO during this period.
 As of January 2014, Robin Knight performed both the CTO as well as the CEO functions.
-Kim Wheeler presently acts as COO.

 Kim Wheeler is a graduate from the McGill Centre for Intelligent Machines (M.Sc.
 EE), and Robin Knight studied applied mathematics and computational systems at University of California, Santa Barbara (M.Sc.).
 Prior to founding RoadNarrows, both Robin Knight and Kim Wheeler were part of Qualcomm’s CDMA engineering staff.
 Robin Knight had also worked at Bell Labs, and Kim Wheeler worked on the Mars Observer Camera navigation software with Malin Space Science Systems.